C++ `constexpr` and Compile-Time

 static_assert(cube(4) == 64);

-Use consteval when you want to enforce compile-time-only:
+Use to enforce compile-time-only:

-- Type-safe formatting (
+- Type-safe formatting —

-std::formatusesconstevalfor compile-time format string checks). - Generating embedded constants (lookup tables, hash codes, IDs).
+std::formatusesconstevalfor compile-time format string checks. - Generating embedded constants — lookup tables, hash codes, IDs.

-The compile-time-or-bust guarantee makes consteval strictly stronger than constexpr.
+- Compile-time-or-bust guarantee → strictly stronger than

 4. constinit (C++20)